buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/detection.md

 fi
 ```

-Your `detect` script should look like this:
+Your `ruby-buildpack/bin/detect` script should look like this:

 ```bash
 #!/usr/bin/env bash